 The problem is many advisors and insurance agents provide poor recommendations as they lack product and underwriting knowledge.
 Plus, often, they only work with one or two insurance companies.
 Premiums can vary over 100% between companies for the same benefit.
 Since Long-Term Care Insurance is medically underwritten, your current health will play a big role in which company best fits you.
 Most agents and advisors have little understanding of the underwriting criteria of each company and the process.

-This lack of knowledge can dramatically affect the premium and the benefits available when you need them at the time of claim.
+This lack of knowledge can dramatically affect the premium, meaning you could much more than you should.
+It could also impact the amount of benefits available when you need them at the time of claim.

 LTC Specialists Generally Work with Multiple Top Companies